-This policy provides information to students and staff regarding Hazing, an activity prohibited by the University and by State Law.
-This complies with the ULS policy # S-ILXXIII.-1 titled Hazing.
+This policy provides information to students and staff regarding hazing, an activity prohibited by the University and by state law.
+This complies with University of Louisiana System Policy S-II-XXIII.-1 regarding hazing.

-Hazing is any intentional, knowing, or reckless act, occurring on or off the campus of McNeese State University by one person alone or acting with others, directed against an individual that endangers the mental or physical health or safety of a student for the purpose of pledging, being initiated into, affiliating with, holding office in, or maintaining membership in any organization whose members are or include students at McNeese.
+Hazing: Any intentional, knowing, or reckless act, occurring on or off the campus of McNeese State University by one person alone or acting with others, directed against an individual that endangers the mental or physical health or safety of a student for the purpose of pledging, being initiated into, affiliating with, holding office in, or maintaining membership in any organization whose members include students at McNeese.

 Hazing includes acts in which the participating individuals knew or should have known that such acts endanger the physical health or safety of the other person or cause severe emotional distress.

 Hazing includes but is not limited to any of the following acts associated with pledging, being initiated into, affiliating with, participating in, holding office in, or maintaining membership in any organization:

 - Physical brutality, such as whipping, beating, paddling, striking, branding, electric shocking, placing of a harmful substance on the body, or similar activity;